igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 ### Generation phase

-During this first phase, endpoints play different roles.
-First of all a single delay sample must be bouncing per round trip period (and so per spin bit period).
-According to that statement and in order to simplify the general algorithm, the delay sample generation is in charge of just one of the two endpoints:
+Only client is actively involved in the generation phase.

-*  the client, when connection starts and spin bit is set to 0, initializes the delay bit of the first packet to 1, so it becomes the delay sample for that marking period.
-Only this packet is marked with the delay bit set to 1 for this round trip period; the other ones will carry only the spin bit;
+When connection starts and spin bit is set to 0, the client initializes the delay bit of the first packet to 1, so it becomes the delay sample for that marking period.
+Only this packet is marked with the delay bit set to 1 for this round trip period; the other ones will carry the spin bit, while the delay bit will be set to 0.

-*  the server never initializes the delay bit to 1; its only task is to reflect the incoming delay bit into the next outgoing packet only if certain conditions occur.
+The server initialized the delay bit to 0 at the beginning of the connection, and its only only task during the connection is described in
+{{reflection-phase}}.

-Theoretically, in absence of network impairments, the delay sample should bounce between client and server continuously, for the entire duration of the connection.
-Actually, that is highly unlikely mainly for two different reasons:
+In absence of network impairments, the delay sample should bounce between client and server continuously, for the entire duration of the connection.
+That is highly unlikely for two reasons:

-1. the packet carrying the delay bit might be lost during its journey on the network which is unreliable by definition;
+1. the packet carrying the delay bit might be lost;

-2. one of the two endpoints could stop or delay sending data because the application is limiting the amount of traffic transmitted;
+2. an endpoint could stop or delay sending packets because the application is limiting the amount of traffic transmitted;

-To deal with these problems, the algorithm provides a procedure to regenerate the delay sample and to inform a possible observer that a problem has occurred, and then the measurement has to be restarted.
+To deal with these problems, the algorithm provides a procedure named "recovery process" to regenerate the delay sample and to inform a possible observer of the problem so the measurement can be restarted.

 #### The recovery process

-In order to relieve the server from tasks that go beyond the mere reflection of the sample, even in this case the recovery process belongs to the client.
-A fundamental assumption is that a delay sample is strictly related to its spin bit period.
-Considering this rule, the client verifies that every spin bit period ends with its delay sample.
-If that does not happen and a marking period terminates without a delay sample, the client waits a further empty period; then, in the following period, it reinitializes the mechanism by setting the delay bit of the first outgoing packet to 1, making it the new delay sample.
-The empty period is needed to inform the intermediate points that there was an issue and a new delay measurement session is starting.
+Absent packet loss or reordering, every spin period ends with a delay sample.
+If that does not happen and a spin period terminates without a delay sample, the client waits a further spin period; then, it creates a new delay sample by setting the delay bit to 1 on the first outgoing packet of the subsequent period,

+The spin period with all delay bits set to 0 informs observers that there was a problem and delay measurements for this flow should be reset till the next delay sample is received.

-### Reflection phase
+### Reflection phase   {#reflection-phase}

-The reflection is the process that enables the bouncing of the delay sample between client and server.
+Reflection is the process that enables the bouncing of the delay sample between a client and a server.
 The behavior of the two endpoints is slightly different.
-With the exception of the client that, as previously exposed, generates a new delay sample, by default the delay bit is set to 0.

-*  Server side reflection: when a packet with the delay bit set to 1 arrives, the server marks the first packet in the opposite direction as the delay sample, if it has the same spin bit value.
+* Server side reflection: when a delay sample arrives, the server marks the first packet in the opposite direction as the delay sample, if the outgoing packet has the same spin bit value as the delay sample.
+Otherwise, the delay sample is ignored.
-   While if it has the opposite spin bit value this sample is considered lost.

-*  Client side reflection: when a packet with delay bit set to 1 arrives, the client marks the first packet in the opposite direction as the delay sample, if it has the opposite spin bit value.
-While if it has the same spin bit value this sample is considered lost.
+* Client side reflection: when a delay sample arrives, the client marks the first packet in the opposite direction as the delay sample, if the outgoing packet has the opposite spin bit value then the delay sample.
+Otherwise, the delay sample is ignored.

-In both cases, if the outgoing marked packet is transmitted with a delay greater than a predetermined threshold after the reception of the incoming delay sample (1ms by default), reflection is aborted and this sample is considered lost.
+In both cases, if the outgoing delay sample is being transmitted with a delay greater than a predetermined threshold after the reception of the incoming delay sample (1ms by default), the delay sample is not reflected, and the outgoing delay bit is kept at 0.

-Note that reflection takes place for the packet that is carrying the delay bit regardless of its position within the period.
-For this reason it is necessary to introduce that condition of validation in order to identify and discard those samples that, due to reordering, might move to a contiguous period.
-Furthermore, by introducing a threshold for the retransmission delay of the sample, it is possible to eliminate all those measurements which, due to lack of traffic on the endpoints, would be overestimated and not true.
-Thus, the maximum estimation error, without considering any other delays due to flow control, would amount to twice the threshold (e.g. 2ms) per measurement, in the worst case.
+Note that reflection takes place for the delay sample regardless of its position within the spin period, as long as it stays within its original spin period.

+A time threshold for the retransmission of the delay sample is used to eliminate measurements that would overestimate the delay due to lack of traffic on the endpoints.
+Hence, the maximum estimation error would amount to twice the threshold (e.g. 2ms) per measurement.

 ### Two bits delay measurement: Spin Bit + Delay Bit

-Unlike what happens with the spin bit for which it is necessary to validate or at least heuristically evaluate the goodness of an edge, the delay sample can be used by an intermediate observer as a simple demarcation between a period and the following one eliminating the ambiguities on the calculation of the RTT found with the analysis of the spin-bit only.
-The measurement types, that can be done from the observation of the delay sample, are exactly the same achievable with the spin bit only.
+When the Delay Bit is used, a passive observer can use delay samples directly and avoid inherent ambiguities in the calculation of the RTT in spin bit analysis, such as heuristic validation of the goodness of an edge signal.

 #### RTT measurement

-The delay sample generation process ensures that only one packet marked with the delay bit set to 1 runs back and forth on the wire between two endpoints per round trip time.
-Therefore, in order to determine the RTT measurement of a flow, an on-path passive observer can simply compute the time difference between two delay samples observed in a single direction.
-Note that a measurement, to be valid, must take into account the difference in time between the timestamps of two consecutive delay samples belonging to adjacent spin-bit periods.
-For this reason, an observer, in addition to intercepting and analysing the packets containing the delay bit set to 1, must maintain awareness of each spin period in such a way as to be able to assign each delay sample to its period and, at the same time, identifying those periods that do not contain it.
+The delay sample generation process ensures that only one packet marked with the delay bit set to 1 runs back and forth between two endpoints per round trip time.
+To determine the RTT measurement of a flow, an on-path passive observer computes the time difference between two delay samples observed in a single direction.

+To ensure a valid measurement, the observer must identify spin periods in the packet flow and assign delay samples to spin periods.
+If a spin period is missing a delay sample, the measurement needs to be restarted from the subsequent delay sample.

 ~~~~
            =======================|======================>